sotiriosmoustogiannis/FruitShop/README.md

 ## Contributing

 Contributions to this project are welcome!
-If you'd like to contribute, please follow our [contribution guidelines](CONTRIBUTING.md).

 ## Technologies Used